 Current Advising Schedule

 University Partnership advisors have their own procedure for scheduling meetings with students.
-Contact the University Partnership office at 440-366-4949 and you will be directed to the appropriate advisor, or view the current schedule below for advising dates scheduled in the University Center and contact information for scheduling:
+Advisor contact details are located on each partnership program sheet or you can contact the University Partnership office at 440-366-4949 and you will be directed to the appropriate advisor to schedule an appointment.

 To enroll in a University Partnership program, you will need to apply for admission to the main campus of the partner university.
 The ideal approach for admission to a bachelor’s degree program is to complete the first two years of college courses (or an associate’s degree) from Lorain County Community College.
 Successful completion of the correct courses greatly simplifies admission to an undergraduate program.
 The University Partnership recommends that you meet with an advisor from the partner institution you wish to attend during your first two years at LCCC.
 LCCC Academic advisors will assist you in transferring your coursework to the partner institution.
 Once your application has been accepted, you will become a University Partnership student as well as a student of that university.